secretgrampuh/EDL-Compare/README.md

 # EDL-Compare
 Compare the EDLs of 2 of your movies to see the difference!

-Once a director sat down next to a young editor and decided to remix his whole movie on a whim.
+On one of my projects a director sat down next to a young editor and decided to remix his whole movie on a whim.
 The only problem was the entire movie had already been exported and delivered to 3 different vendors across the globe!

 Rather than assign this to a production coordinator and an intern, who would surely make mistakes, I solved the problem with python!
 This solution was faster and more accurate than human labor.